berdummy55-svg/portofolio/README.md

 A simple manga reading website.
 This website is built using HTML, CSS, JavaScript, and Cloudflare R2.

-This is the folder structure for this website.
+The structure of this website
 ```
 Manga translation
 ├── project1